renebarto/baremetal/doc/tutorials/21-gpio.md

 - Line 410-422: We implement the method `DisconnectInterrupt()`
   - Line 415: We verify that the GPIO pin is set to input mode
   - Line 417: We remove all interrupt types for the GPIO
-  - Line 419: We verify reset the handler
+  - Line 419: We reset the handler
   - Line 421: We disconnect the interrupt for the GPIO pin
 - Line 424-431: We implement the method `GetAutoAcknowledgeInterrupt()`
 - Line 433-441: We implement the method `AcknowledgeInterrupt()`, resetting the event status bit for the GPIO
 - Line 443-454: We implement the method `InterruptHandler()`
+  - Line 449: We verify that the GPIO is set to input mode
+  - Line 451: We verify there is a interrupt handler set
+  - Line 452-453: We call the interrupthandler if on of the interrupt types is enabled
 - Line 456-480: We convert a GPIO interrupt type to a register offset (relative to the rising edge interrupt register)
 - Line 482-503: We update the method `EnableInterrupt()` to take a combination of GPIO interrupt types
   - Line 490-491: We convert the mask to byte and verify that only allowed bits are set